Sensitivity of Multislice Electron Ptychography to Point Defects: A Case Study in SiC: Methods

-Supercells of 4H SiC were oriented along \hkl[10-10] with dimensions of of 4.3 nm x 4.0 nm x 24.0 nm.
-The supercell dimensions were chosen to completely contain the electron probe within the projected area and with a thickness could be readily obtained through either focused ion beam or conventional preparation \cite{Voyles2003-uc, Chen2024-va}.
-Furthermore, this orientation was selected because the $h$ and $k$ sites of Si and C can be readily distinguished, as shown in Figure \ref{fig:array}b.
-In addition, 2 nm of amorphous carbon was added to each surface of the structure to account for surface contamination.
+A supercell of 4H-SiC was constructed with dimensions 4.3 nm $\times$ 4.0 nm $\times$ 24.0 nm to contain the electron probe within the simulation volume completely.
+The sample thickness was chosen as it can be readily achieved through either focused ion beam preparation or conventional polishing and ion milling \cite{Voyles2003-uc, Chen2024-va}.
+The supercell was oriented with the electron beam along \hkl[10-10].
+Along this orientation, Si and C exhibited ABAC stacking with $h$ (hexagonal) and $k$ (cubic) sites, indicated in Figure \ref{fig:array}a, that can be readily distinguished.
+A 2 nm thick amorphous carbon layer was added to the entrance and exit surfaces to approximate surface contamination \cite{Ricolleau2013-tk, Hugenschmidt2023-pj}, Figure \ref{fig:array}b,.

-Object phase at atomic sites show variations inherent to ptychographic reconstructions and hence structures chosen for simulation consist of arrays of kh and hh type X\textsubscript{Si} v\textsubscript{C} defect where X is a substitution or a vacancy.
-X is varied across vacancies and carbon antisite to transition metal and heavier substitutions as discussed below.
-In simulations to investigate depth sensitivity and microscope parameter dependence, X is chosen to be vanadium which is associated with established spin active defects in SiC and by virtue of atomic number close to Si, is a suitable substitution to test limits of light dopant detection.
-An example structure of a defect array used to investigate microscope parameter dependence is shown in Figure \ref{fig:array}.